I’m a recent convert to the latest obsession called pickleball. Do you know of this?

 Jesus is truth.
 We who are grafted into Him are secure in Him.
 His presence is enough to woo the lonely and the hurting.
 The Holy Spirit of God powerful enough to resurrect Christ from death is able to convert any set of beliefs.

-I just have to lovingly invite.
+I just have to lovingly invite you.
 Encourage.
 Include.
 Engage.
 Instruct and guide, but most of all listen.
 And pray!
 I have to trust God that He knows.
 His love is bigger.
 His purposes are greater.
 His plan to bring all people to Himself is better.

 There are as many beliefs as there are fingerprints.
-Jesus is the One Way, the Truth and the Life.
-He will make the way for all people of all beliefs to come and to bend at His presence.
+Jesus is the One Way, the Truth, and the Life.
+He will make the way for all people of all beliefs to come and bend in His presence.

 Eyes on Jesus and Shine,